plancks-cloud/plancks-cloud/README.md

 Planck's Cloud allows you to run containers on your network at home and make endpoints available on the public Internet.

-A simple cli that allows you to quickly deploy or make changes to your home data center from another computer or a build server.
+A simple command line interface allows you to change things simply and quickly.

 # Architecture